wukm/573/README.md

 version of python and any required packages without requiring global installation.
 I plan on setting this up with the current code base at some future point.
 This is a work in progress.

+"Fix" use of matplotlib, either directly or via a wrapper.